< Home

 Experience does not appear to alter a lifeguard's scanning strategy (Smith, 2011).

 In a video simulation study, experienced beach lifeguards were 4.9 times more likely than less experienced lifeguards to make a positive detection (Page et al., 2011).
-In a study involving UK beach lifeguards and real-life footage, no significant difference in the performance of a lifeguard at the beginning and end of a season was identified (Smith, 2013).
-Laxton and Crundell (2018) found that lifeguard detection accuracy and response times were only marginally better than non-lifeguards and lifesavers.
+In a study involving UK beach lifeguards and real-life footage, no significant difference in a lifeguard's performance at the beginning and end of a season was identified (Smith, 2013).
+Laxton and Crundell (2018) found that lifeguard detection accuracy and response times were only marginally better than those of non-lifeguards and lifesavers.

 Current results suggest experience does not alter scanning strategy but produces more accurate detection rates because of improvements to the contextual interpretation of visual information resulting from increased knowledge of what drowning casualties look like (Pia, 2017b; Vansteenkiste et al., 2021).
 Laxton and Crundell (2018) found that lifeguard detection accuracy and response times were only marginally better than non-lifeguards, further supporting the notion that knowing what to look for may be more important to detection rates than scanning techniques, particularly where drowning is passive, and signs are less obvious.